 The Victorian Mining Law states that all adults who look for gold, gemstones or any other minerals in the State of Victoria must hold a current Miners Right.
-It is each individual member's responsibility to obtain and maintain a current Miners Right.
+It is each individual prospector's responsibility to obtain and maintain a current Miners Right.
 Without a Miners Right you have no legal right to search for minerals, including gold, which remain the property of the Crown (Government).
 The back of the Miners Right contains some of the conditions imposed on the holder.

-No Miners' Right is required to detect for modern coins or jewelry.
-However, the Heritage Act forbids the removal of artifacts and relics from historic sites, including the gold fields.
-Full protection is also accorded to Australian Aboriginal Artifacts and Sacred Sites.
+No Miners' Right is required to detect for modern coins or jewellery.
+However, the Heritage Act forbids the removal of artefacts and relics from declared historic sites.
+Full protection is also accorded to Australian Aboriginal Artefacts and Sacred Sites.